Captive-Studio/gitlab-ci/README.md

 </details>

-## Déployer une nouvelle version
+## Contributing

+### Deploy a new version

-Pour déployer une nouvelle version, il faut sur rendre dans la page [CI/CD > Pipelines](https://git.captive.fr/captive/gitlab-ci/-/pipelines) de Gitlab
+To deploy a new version, go to [CI/CD > Pipelines](https://git.captive.fr/captive/gitlab-ci/-/pipelines) in Gitlab

 ![Screenshot](doc/mise_en_prod.png)

-La version est automatiquement définis en fonction des emojis des commits

-## Contributing
+New version will be automatically generated from the git history using gitmoji and semantic versioning

+### Standards and inspirations

 Here are good `gitlab-ci.yml` used as base / inspiration :